Inference-time Stochastic Ranking with Risk Control: Related Work

-\textbf{Distribution-free Risk Control for Ranking.} Distribution-free risk control is based on split conformal prediction~\citep{papadopoulos2002inductive,angelopoulos2021gentle}.
+\textbf{Distribution-free Risk Control for Ranking.} Distribution-free risk control~\cite{bates2021distribution,angelopoulos2022conformal,angelopoulos2021learn,deutschmann2023conformal} provides finite-sample guarantees on the value of a user specified risk function.
+It is based on split conformal prediction~\citep{papadopoulos2002inductive,angelopoulos2021gentle,lei2014distribution}, a model-agnostic framework for uncertainty quantification and trustworthy prediction.
 Bates et al.~\citep{bates2021distribution} propose a method to predict an interval of a pair-wise score of items with guaranteed confidence.
 It abstains from predicting unconfident pairs.
 However, it does not directly provide guarantees on list-wise ranking performance.
-Angelopoulos et al.~\citep{angelopoulos2022recommendation} apply Learn then Test~\cite{angelopoulos2021learn} to the recall stage of recommendation systems, which predicts sets with items with scores higher than a threshold, with a guarantee on the expected ratio of false positives.
-Wang et al.~\cite{wang2022improving} propose a method based on~\cite{bates2021distribution} to select a threshold for marginal guarantee on the number of candidates from each group and minimizes the prediction set size for each query, which is further extended to the scenario with noisy and biased implicit feedbacks (e.g., clicks)~\cite{wang2022fairness} .
-Different from the existing work, this work focuses on providing guarantee on widely used list-wise ranking metrics (e.g., $\text{NDCG@K}$).
+Angelopoulos et al.~\citep{angelopoulos2022recommendation} apply Learn then Test~\cite{angelopoulos2021learn} to the recall stage of recommendation systems, which creates prediction sets with items having scores higher than a threshold for guaranteed false positive rate.
+Wang et al.~\cite{wang2022improving} propose a method based on~\cite{bates2021distribution} to select a threshold for marginal guarantee on the number of candidates from each group and minimizes the prediction set size for each query.
+It is further extended to the scenario with noisy and biased implicit feedbacks (e.g., clicks)~\cite{wang2022fairness} .
+Different from the existing work, this work proposes a more flexible framework to provide finite-sample guarantee on widely used list-wise ranking metrics (e.g., $\text{NDCG@K}$).